MediaMotionCommunity/MediaMotion/Resources/doc/advancedModule/enableModule.md

 Enable a Module in the Core
 ===========================

-When the new module is created (see [Create a new Module](newModule.md)) it needs to be enable in the Core.
+When the new module is created (see [Create a new Module](newModule.md)) it needs to be enabled in the Core.
-A module is enabled if you register it in the IModuleManagerService, the better way to do it is in the method RegisterModules of the class [MediaMotion.Core.MediaMotionCore](http://www.google.com/).
+A module is enabled if you register it in the IModuleManagerService, the best way to do it is in the method RegisterModules of the class [MediaMotion.Core.MediaMotionCore](http://www.google.com/).

 	namespace MediaMotion.Core {
 		public static class MediaMotionCore {